To speed up India’s electric vehicle (EV) revolution, the government of India is planning to subsidize EV charging infrastructure.

-To propel the growth of EVs in India, the government recently slashed applicable rate of the Goods and Services Tax (GST) on lithium ion (Li-ion) batteries.
+To propel the growth of EVs in India, the government recently slashed the applicable rate of the Goods and Services Tax (GST) on lithium-ion (Li-ion) batteries.

 The policies for India’s EV sector seem to be reflecting the learnings of the government in the solar sector which is witnessing a huge gap between domestic manufacturing and solar project installations due to initial missteps by the government.
 In the EV sector, policies are being introduced in the beginning, setting up due guidelines and standard for each segment of the industry including EV manufacturing and charging infrastructure.